 Intel releases benchmark results detailing Meltdown patch performance slowdown

-In the wake of the Meltdown and Spectre bug revelations, Intel has been eager to downplay the impact will have on performance.
+In the wake of the Meltdown and Spectre bug revelations, Intel has been eager to downplay the impact patches will have on performance.
 Having already shed a little light on exactly what users can expect in terms of a performance hit, the company has now released more detailed benchmark results

 In a blog post, Intel's Navin Shenoy shares details of benchmarks performed with sixth, seventh and eighth generation processors in Windows 10, and sixth generation processors in Windows 7, 8 and 10.
 Shenoy reiterates the company position that the "performance impact should not be significant for average computer users", saying that "the data we are sharing today support that expectation on these platforms."
-It's worth bearing mind, however, that the hardware used in the tests is not necessary that which would be used by the average computer user.
+It's worth bearing in mind, however, that the hardware used in the tests is not necessary that which would be used by the average computer user.

 See also: